Mid leveltech

 Q1

-Walk me through how you would design a comprehensive test strategy for a microservices-based REST API.
-What types of testing would you prioritize, and how would you decide between automated and manual testing?
+Walk me through how you would design a comprehensive test strategy for a microservices-based e-commerce platform with multiple independent services and databases.

 Q2